personium/template-app-cell/doc/HowToDeploy.md

                      "ios": "MinimalApp:"
                   }
                 }
+    1. getAppAuthToken.js
+    Engine script that get App Authentication Token.
+    Replace "*** with proper information.
+    App developer should set the Engine Service to all exec (not all read) to avoid showing the ID/Password in this file.

     1. app.js
     Internal APIs in common.js or common_personium.js refers to the cell URL to perform all sorts of operations.